pop-os/beta/README.md

 Thank you for participating in Pop!\_OS 20.04 LTS beta release testing.
 Your help improved the release for everyone.

 The beta testing period is complete.
-Issues in this repo will be traiged and added to their respective projects.
+Issues in this repo will be triaged and added to their respective projects.